-Serving as a springboard for graduate school and for careers in industry
+Serving as a springboard for graduate school and for careers in the private and public sectors

 Throughout the nation, Biochemistry is becoming an increasingly popular and effective field of study.